skyscrapers/charts/mongodb-monitoring/README.md

 helm install --name my-release skyscrapers/mongodb-monitoring
 ```

-The command deploys the complete MongoDB monitoring setup on the cluster in the default configuration.
+The command configures Prometheus to scrape mongo nodes in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`